 Data recovery after OS failure

-to boot your computer.
-If you open the hard drive and the data it contains are intact, you may simply copy your files to a safer data storage.
-If files were damaged or lost, they can be retrieved with an efficient recovery software.
-SysDev Laboratories offer UFS Explorer software with effective mechanisms for the search for lost or corrupted files on a failed operating system.
-Supporting a great variety of operating systems and working with a wide range of file systems the software is a universal solution for recovery of lost files from any operating system.
+If you're facing the problem of data access due to the operating system failure, there can be to solutions to it.
+You may connect the hard drive to another computer in the way described in How to: Connect IDE/SATA drive to a recovery PC article or use the UFS Explorer Backup and Emergency Recovery CD to boot your computer.
+If you open the hard drive and the data on it is intact, you may simply copy your files to a safer data storage.
+SysDev Laboratories offers the UFS Explorer software as an efficient solution for such situation.
+The software employs effective mechanisms for searching of lost or corrupted files on a failed operating system.
+With support of a great variety of operating systems and a wide range of file systems, the software will be a universal solution for recovery of lost files from any operating system.